-Health Care Reform and Idaho’s Nonprofit HospitalsAdded by Thomas Mortell in Health Law, News on September 3, 2013
+Health Care Reform and Idaho’s Nonprofit HospitalsAdded by Thomas J. Mortell in Articles & Blogs, Health Law on September 3, 2013

 It is certainly an understatement to say that health care reform has been in the news in Idaho lately.
 The 2013 Legislature passed legislation adopting an Idaho-based health insurance exchange.
 The Idaho health insurance exchange, called Your Health Idaho, has been established and is working toward the federally mandated Oct.
 1 enrollment date.
 The potential expansion of Idaho’s Medicaid program was discussed during the 2013 legislative session, and it probably will be discussed again in 2014.